lixpaulian/stm32f7-uart/README.md

 * Driver Enable Deassertion Time: the next 8 bits (bits 8-15)
 * Driver Enable Polarity: the most significant bit (bit 31)

 The first two values are expressed in number of sample time units (1/8 or 1/16 bit time, depending on the oversampling rate); they can be between 0 and 31.
+The Driver Enable Polarity will be 1 if the RS485_POLARITY is added to the `mode` argument.
 For more details consult the STM32F7xx family reference manual.
-The Driver Enable Polarity will be 1 if the RS485_POLARITY is added to the `mode` argument.

-The VMIN and VTIM control characters are properly interpreted; in addition, because in embedded systems applications much shorter delays than 0.1 seconds are often reguired, we use a second control caracter mapped onto "spare 2" to reach a finer grain timeout for VTIM.
-This control character can be refered as `c_cc[VTIM + 2]` and can take values from 0 to 99 ms. The final timeout will be computed as `c_cc[VTIM] * 100 + c_cc[VTIM + 2]`.

 ## Version
 * 0.7 (30 July 2017)